ricdikulous/imx-unity-game-lessons/lessons/09-Setting-Up-Smart-Contract Permissions:Granting-the-Minter-Role/README.md

 ```

 ### Step 4: Run and Verify the Script
-Execute the script to grant the minter role to the designated wallet.
+Execute the script by executing `npm run grant-minter-role` in the terminal to grant the minter role to the designated wallet.
 Once complete, verify the transaction in the [Immutable Hub](https://hub.immutable.com) and on the block explorer.

 ## Conclusion
 We've now successfully set up the permissions for our wallet to mint NFTs on our smart contract.
 This foundational setup is crucial for the upcoming minting process.